WHY JOIN THE UA?

 Who Hires United Association Members To Do This Work?

-United Association members are employed by plumbing and mechanical contractors, fire sprinkler contractors, plumbing, heating, refrigeration and air conditioning service companies, utility contractors, shipbuilders (private and federal sector) building and plant owners, utility companies, quality control contractors, control companies, instrumentation companies, air and water balance companies, chain stores, food processing companies, paper mills, power plants, hospitals, school systems, universities and colleges, federal, provincial and local governments, manufacturing companies, recreational centres (such as Wonderland), fabricating shops, refineries, casinos, electric power companies.
+United Association members are employed by plumbing and mechanical contractors, fire sprinkler contractors, plumbing, heating, refrigeration and air conditioning service companies, utility contractors, shipbuilders (private and federal sector) building and plant owners, utility companies, quality control contractors, control companies, instrumentation companies, air and water balance companies, chain stores, food processing companies, paper mills, power plants, hospitals, school systems, universities and colleges, federal, provincial and local governments, manufacturing companies, recreational centres (such as Wonderland), fabricating shops, refineries, s, electric power companies.

 In short, the United Association represented workers are a vital part of virtually every industry in the United States of America and Canada.